SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You are a master of fighting with paired weapons.
 On any turn where you hit twice with melee attacks while wielding a weapon in each hand, you may make an additional off-hand attack when attacking with your bonus action.

-# 31. - Dual Weapon Defense
+# 31. - Dual Wielder

+You master fighting with two weapons, gaining the following benefits:
-You gain a +1 bonus to armor class while you are wielding a separate melee weapon in each hand.
+• You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
+• You can use two-weapon fighting even when the one handed melee weapons you are wielding aren't light.

 # 32. - Dueling